 Central London video interview

 As a videographer you often get to visit many interesting places.
-Last week was a prime example of exactly this as we filmed a new interview video in central London
+Last week was a prime example of exactly this as we filmed a new video interview in central London

-A fantastic location
+A fantastic location for a video interview

 A visually good location can do wonders for how a film looks.
 Last week we were over at a very posh hotel in Trafalgar Square filming an interview video.
 Interviews can very easily look mediocre but as soon as you have a space with some depth and control of the light you can create something special.
 This particular room was incredibly large and we also had full control over the daylight coming into the space.
 The brief was to film a series of interviews with a corporate client who had flown in from the USA.